© 2021 The Solar Brokers USA.

 Most of the answers to the main questions about how this program works are below.
 Please reach out to us if we missed anything.

-These are examples of electric bills and how the utility charges you.
+" These are examples of electric bills and how the utility charges you.
 They take the amount of kwhs consumed for the month and multiply that by many different factors, such as the supply rate, delivery rate, EmPower MD, county taxes and a couple others.
-Solar does not work this way, we have one rate without all the add ons.
+A Solar PPA does not work this way, we have one rate without all the add ons.
+And if you buy and own the system then there are no charges for the amount of kwhs that the system produces since you now own an electric generating machine, right on your roof!

 Above you can see the graph chart that shows your monthly usage details.
 This is why we need to see a copy of a recent electric bill so we can design the system according to your annual needs.